tmobaird/GuideboxWrapper/README.md

     $ gem install GuideboxWrapper

 ## Usage

+To use this gem you must first register for a personal API key on Guidebox's website.
+This registration page can be found here: [Guidebox API key registration page](https://api.guidebox.com/production-key).
+Once you obtain your personal API key (which should be randomized string of numbers and characters) you will be able to start using this gem.

+Keep in mind that Guidebox has some restrictions on the amount of API calls that can be made per month and per second.
+The API is limited to 100,000 API calls a month and 1 API call per second.
+The monthy limit of 100,000 will reset on the 1st of every month.

 Will be updated as soon as Gem is completed and pushed up to RubyGem Repo